caiyuqing/Open-DPSM/Readme.md

    - Load a .csv file with four columns, in the **_exact order_** of:

   1. Timestamps
   2. Gaze position (x)
   3. Gaze position (y)
   4. Pupil size

-   - It is recommended that the gaze and pupil data has been preprocessed for blink removal, foreshortening error etc. A function for blink removal is also provided in the classes.preprocessing but not incorporated in the toolbox.
-The user can choose to use it if necessary.
+   - It is recommended that the gaze and pupil data have been preprocessed for blink removal, foreshortening error etc. before loading into Open-DPSM.
+A function for blink removal is provided in the classes.preprocessing, but not incorporated in the toolbox.
+The user can choose to use it if desired.

    - Gaze position and pupil size can be data of the left eye or the right eye or an average of both eyes, depending on the preference of the user.

    - The unit of Timestamps should be in seconds or milliseconds.
 The default set-up is in seconds.
-Therefore, if in milliseconds, it will be converted to seconds in later steps.
+If in milliseconds, it will be converted to seconds in later steps.
 The unit of gaze and pupil data can be anything.
 They will be z-standardized in the later steps.

-   - The first row should be the header
+   - The first row should be the header as given above

      > Note: Eye-tracking data is not a must for the toolbox.
 If no eye-tracking data is loaded, the toolbox will extract the visual events from the movie and generate a predicted pupil trace based on the parameters we obtained from our data.